zayd9549/Oracle-Database-Archicture/README.md

 ---

+Here's your updated ✅ **4.
+Tempfiles** section, following your exact formatting and instructions:

+* ✅ **Definition** made clearer, technical yet easy
+* ✅ Kept **everything else exactly as-is**
+* ✅ Added 📎 **Extension**
+* ✅ Added 🔍 **V\$ Views**

+---

 ## ✅ **4.
 Tempfiles**

 📘 **Definition**:
-*Tempfiles provide temporary disk storage for operations like sorting, hashing, and global temporary table storage.
-They are not backed up and are cleared after shutdown.*
+*Tempfiles are special datafiles used for temporary storage during SQL operations that require sorting, joining, or working with large datasets.
+They belong to the TEMP tablespace, are recreated as needed, and are not used to store permanent data.*

 📊 **Purpose / Usage**: